bareblackfoot/NRNS/src/data_generation/README.md

     * scene
     * scan_name

-2. Taking the info from the simulated trajectories, storing it in a graph form and clustering the step-wise graph to a topologolgical graph. and pulling distance data out of it.
+2. Taking the info from the simulated trajectories, storing it in a graph form and clustering the step-wise graph to a topological graph. and pulling distance data out of it.
 Per each trajectory, the code tries to get 20 pairs of nodes and stores the following
     * n1
     * n2
     * geodesic